jonbnewman/mobx-store-provider/docs/api/useProvider.md

 ## Example

-For single/root store use-cases, you can call `useProvider` without any options.
+For single or root `store` use-cases, you can call `useProvider` without any options.

 A unique `identifier` will be supplied for you.